sysid/inka2/README.md

 You can create any number of such sections in the file.

-> :warning: This means that you should avoid using the `---` syntax anywhere else in the file for **inka** to work correctly.
+> :warning: This means that you should avoid using the `---` syntax anywhere else in the file for **inka2** to work correctly.
-> There are exceptions, and you can read about them in [documentation](https://github.com/keiqu/inka/wiki/Creating-cards#i-want-to-use-----for-other-purposes).
+> There are exceptions, and you can read about them in [documentation](https://github.com/sysid/inka2/wiki/Creating-cards#i-want-to-use-----for-other-purposes).

 Inside the section, you can specify the name of the deck to which the cards will be added, and tags for the cards.
-If deck name isn't specified, then the one from the [config](https://github.com/keiqu/inka/wiki/Config) is used (`Default` by default).
+If deck name isn't specified, then the one from the [config](https://github.com/sysid/inka2/wiki/Config) is used (`Default` by default).
 The deck name is written after `Deck:`, and tags for all cards after `Tags:` with spaces between each tag.